Ayush0563/Neural-Network-From-Scratch/README.md

 # Neural-Network-From-Scratch
-Bulding neural network from scracth using python
+Bulding neural network from scratch using python